cosmos/cosmos-sdk/x/feemarket/spec/06_params.md

 | InitialBaseGasPrices          | Coins  | "1000uatom" |
 | BaseGasPriceChangeDenominator | uint32 | 8           |

-- `BlockGasTarget`, should be smaller than `ConsensusParams.Block.MaxGas` if the latter one is specified.
+- `BlockGasTarget`, should be smaller than or equal to `ConsensusParams.Block.MaxGas` if the latter one is specified.